-On the way back, out from the bridge we could also admire a waterfall with the aptly named Surprise Creek Falls.
+On the way back, out from the bridge, we could also admire a waterfall the aptly named Surprise Creek Falls.

 It is actually not on any map and it was a big ‘surprise’ to us.
 The waterfall itself is high (234 m) and looks charming among the naked rocks entwined with a rainforest.
-I took many photos just in case, because I don’t know when I’ll see it again.
+I took some photos just in case because I don’t know when I’ll see it again.

 After seeing Barron Gorge Hydro Station we changed our direction and drove to the seaside.
 We wanted to see some beaches and luxurious suburbs by the sea.

 Yorkeys Knob is a coastal suburb of Cairns.
 Mostly it is low-lying terrain with the exception of Yorkeys Knob which is 60 meters above sea level.
-It is a sleepy little neighborhood at the foot of the knob with several million dollar villas built on top of it.
+It is a sleepy little neighbourhood at the foot of the knob with several million-dollar villas built on top of it.
 So Port Douglas, only on a smaller scale.